 shoe size changing

 If you are in your 30’s or 40’s and you swear your feet must be growing because your shoes are getting tight, you are not alone.
 I am often asked by patients “Why are my feet a different size than they were when I was younger?”
 This is actually very common for people in this age range.
-The truth is that the foot does increase in size.
+The truth is that the foot size does change.

 This happens because of the gradual collapse of the arch of the foot.
 This isn’t necessarily a dramatic, painful drop that is readily noticeable, but something that occurs very slowly.
 Let’s say you were to build a rock arch and put it up in your backyard.
 You would notice that 30 or 40 years later, that rock arch does not look the same as it did when you built it.
 In spite of the wondrous design of the human foot, the miles add up.
 The ligaments that support the 26 bones of the foot gradually weaken, causing the arch to fall.
 As that part comes down, the foot elongates.
-Often times, this means going up one and even two shoe sizes larger.
+Oftentimes, this means going up one and even two shoe sizes larger.
+Resulting in your foot size changing!

 Remember growing pains?